 LMDC regularly conducts public meetings, which provide an avenue for the public to express their thoughts and concerns about the rebuilding efforts and the revitalization of Lower Manhattan.
-Public meetings and meetings with the Advisory Councils have focused on the redevelopment of the World Trade Center site, the creation of a permanent memorial, and broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11, 2001.
+Public meetings and meetings with the Advisory Councils have focused on the redevelopment of the WTC Site, the creation of a permanent memorial, and broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11, 2001.